Nat-Amato/Email-Flow/README.md

 - Professionals sending newsletters, updates, or invitations
 - Anyone who needs to send bulk emails without technical hassle

-The program includes a license system that works even offline after initial activation.

 It also checks for available updates automatically, so you're always using the latest version.

 > No complex setup.
 No technical knowledge required.
 Just prepare your contact list and your message — EmailFlow takes care of the rest.